mendessoares/MMinte/README.md

 3. From this location type ``source env/bin/activate`` .
 This will activate your virtual environment.
 If you are not sure if your virtual environment is activated or not, you can check if the line of your prompt in the terminal has ``(env)`` in the beginning.
 4. Go to the site folder by typing ``cd site``.
 5. Launch __MMinte__ by typing ``python launchMMinte.py``
-6. Open a Firefox browser and go to the address http://127.0.0.1:8080/ .
+6. Open a web browser and go to the address http://127.0.0.1:8080/ .
 A window asking if you want to accept incoming network connections may pop up.
 You can just say yes to that.
 The following message shows up in the terminal, but you don't have to worry about it:
 ``CherryPy Checker:``
 ``The Application mounted at ' ' has an empty config.``